 Alternatively, you can place a request using our blank request form.

-Currently there is no direct charge to students.
+Currently there is no direct charge to students for a standard ILL request.
 The charge of £4 per request will be paid by your school or department.
 If your school or department chooses not to authorise your request then you may pay personally.
+If the item you receive is a physical book and you ask to renew it, you'll be charged £4 for the renewal.
+This cost will be payable by yourself and not by your school.

 Inter-Library Loan Authorisers

 When requesting an inter-library loan, you will be asked to enter your authoriser's email address.
-Details of authorisers can be found below:
+Details of authorisers can be found at Inter-library loan Authoriser Contacts

 How long will it take to receive my request?